uvacobi/rna_seq_lesson/introduction.md

 We will create the quality reports of the reads that were downloaded.

 First, we need to make an output directory for the fastqc results to be stored.
-This we want to do in the ‘home’ directory that contains all the needed files.
+This we want to do in the ‘home/my_rna_seq_analysis’ directory that contains all the needed files.

 ~~~
 # create a new directory